-SITE NUMBER: B0904 NAME of SITE: Woodend Site 2, Peterculter Proposer: John Adam and Son Nature of the proposal: Residential (2 / 3 ho ouses) Checklist Score: 46 Constraints: Acce ssibility Recommendation: Undesirable Justification: This small scale development site would be located on a currently zoned Green Belt site.
+SITE NUMBER: B0904 NAME of SITE: Woodend Site 2, Peterculter

+Proposer: John Adam and Son

+Nature of the proposal: Residential (2 / 3 houses)

+Checklist Score: 46 Constraints: Accessibility

+This small scale development site would be located on a currently zoned Green Belt site.
 The proposer indicates that 2-3 residential units could be provided.
 The site is considered to be undesirable for development.
 The development would be isolated from the existing settlement of Peterculter which would discourage sustainable modes of transport.

 It is noted that the site is in close proximity to the site with planning permission for a cricket pitch, club house and associated parking but the site remains isolated to Peterculter.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.